 - the amount of time you have for cross-country travel

 - the distance and length of your desired trip

 - and what you want to see and do.

-I have visited every destination mentioned in these articles and have spent relatively little money doing so, and you can do the same.
+The Best RV Road Trip Destinations in America can help you to decide where you might want to go.
+I have visited every destination mentioned in that article and have spent relatively little money doing so—and you can do the same.